SharePoint/sp-dev-docs/docs/declarative-customization/site-design-pnp-provisioning.md

 You'll use these components to trigger the PnP provisioning code after you create the site and apply the site design.

+> [!NOTE]
+> PnP Provisioning Engine is an open-source solution with active community providing support for it.
+There is no SLA for the open-source tool support from Microsoft.

 ## Set up app-only access to your tenant

 To set up app-only access, you need to have two different pages on your tenant&mdash;one on the regular site, and the other on your SharePoint administration site.